MichielsenM/FOAM/README.md

-# PyPulse
+# Foam

-A custom-made python package compatible with anaconda, python 3.7 version or newer.
+A custom-made python package for FOrward Asteroseismic Modelling.
 Contains useful functions to make figures, MESA/GYRE grids, and help with data analysis.

 Git clone this repository, and run `pip install -e .` in the folder with the `setup.py` file.
 This will install it as a package in your python environment.